 Allegheny County Juvenile Court is the Juvenile Section of the Family Division of the Court of Common Pleas, Fifth Judicial District.
 The Court adheres to the practice of "One Family, One Judge," which requires Judges to preside over all matters involving a family, even if matters cross into the Family Division's Adult Section.
 The National Council of Juvenile and Family Court Judges identifies this practice as a key principle for improving court practice in juvenile delinquency cases.
 In 2013, dependency hearing officers began conducting delinquency review hearings in the North Side, South Side, and McKeesport.
-They also occasionally cover for the delinquency hearing officer, although this arrangement was discontinued during the pandemic.
+They also occasionally cover for the delinquency hearing officer.